GoLangsam/pipe/readme/basics.md

 ---
 ## Overview:

-What comes with a basic "package pipe"?
+What comes with a basic "package pipe" (in some file named `pipe.go`)?

-Which convention is used to name the functions (resp. methods).
+Which convention is used to name the functions (resp. methods)?

 Note: `?` represents the name of the (generic) type.